Preview Changes will not be visible to customers until published.

 We recommend that you start by going through the list above to see if you can identify the reason for the inconsistency and edit the odometer reading or your mileage log accordingly to remove the inconsistency.

-As an alternative, you can delete the extra mileage in your log that doesn’t figure in your car’s odometer.
+Alternatively, you can delete the extra mileage in your log that doesn’t figure in your car’s odometer.

 Example